elabftw/elabapi-python/README.md

 # Description

 This repository allows generating a python library to interact with [eLabFTW](https://github.com/elabftw/elabftw) REST API v2.
-It uses [Openapi Generator](https://github.com/OpenAPITools/openapi-generator) to generate it based on the OpenApi specification of [eLabFTW REST API v2](https://doc.elabftw.net/api/v2/).
+It uses [Swagger Codegen](https://github.com/swagger-api/swagger-codegen/tree/3.0.0) to generate it based on the OpenApi specification of [eLabFTW REST API v2](https://doc.elabftw.net/api/v2/).

+Alternatively, it supports using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) as an optional code generation tool.

 As such, it doesn't contain the generated code, but only instructions on how to generate it for local development.